thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/ubuntu/instructions.md

 #### Step 2.
 Configure ThingsBoard Edge Database

 ThingsBoard Edge supports SQL and hybrid database approaches.
-See the architecture page for details.
+In this guide we will use SQL only.
+For hybrid details please follow official installation instructions from the ThingsBoard documentation site.

 ### Configure PostgreSQL
 ThingsBoard Edge uses PostgreSQL database as a local storage.